Microcotyle stenotomi: Etymology

-Hosts, localities, and distribution on the host
+Hosts, localities, and distribution of the host

 The Scup Stenotomus chrysops (Sparidae) is the type and only recorded host of Microcotyle stenotomi.
-The species has been first described from fish caught off Japan.
+The species was first described from fish caught off Japan.
 It has also been reported from New York and from off Cape Hatteras.
 Suydam investigated its micro-ecology and its distribution on the gills of the host.

 Fertilization and elaboration of eggs

 In 1913, Maccallum described the process of fertilization and egg-laying of this species: "After a certain amount of friction together, one adult attached by its anterior end (where the genital atrium is located) to the corresponding portion of the other (in the position of the vaginal opening is situated).
 As the cirrus and surrounding genital opening are provided with circles of spines, the animals can preserve their position during fertilization.
-The spermatozoa pass through the Y-shaped reservoir of the vitellaria and are stored in the seminal reservoir, to be ejected when required.
-When the mature large eggs leave the ovary to join the uterus, the seminal reservoir contracts in order to inject an opaline fluid into the oviduct toward the oncoming egg.
+The spermatozoa pass through the Y-shaped reservoir of the vitellaria and are stored in the seminal reservoir to be ejected when required.
+When the mature large eggs leave the ovary to join the uterus, the seminal reservoir contracts to inject an opaline fluid into the oviduct toward the oncoming egg.
 The egg advances to come in contact with the seminal fluid.
 Then it passes along the common duct that receives a granular yellowish fluid that ends up surrounding the egg.
 The egg then passes into the ootype.
-By a vermicular moulding process, the yolk is arranged around the egg which begins take its form.
-Once properly shaped, the egg passes along to the muscular portion of the uterine canal that the openings of the shell gland.
-This glands produce a fluid over the surface of the egg and forms the shell giving a completed egg with the exception of the filaments.
+By a vermicular moulding process, the yolk is arranged around the egg, which begins to take its form.
+Once properly shaped, the egg passes along to the muscular portion of the uterine canal, where the openings of the shell gland.
+These glands produce a fluid over the surface of the egg and form the shell, giving a completed egg except the filaments.
 The latest are formed by the contractions of the uterus on the soft material.
 The completed egg passes to the distal part of the uterus and remains in it until it is deposited".